Are you desperately trying to figure out whether you should heat your unfinished basement?

 Insulating Basement Walls & Floor

-Wall insulation when heating an unfinished basement is typically done by adding some insulating material to the wall, then creating a simple ‘inner wall’ to sandwich the insulation in.
-This is typically done using insulation batts, blankets, fills, sprays, or boards.
+Wall insulation when heating an unfinished basement is typically done by adding some insulating material to the wall, and then creating a simple ‘inner wall’ to sandwich the insulation in.
+In my experience, insulation batts, blankets, fills, sprays, or boards are normally used.

 Insulating Basement Ceiling

-Insulating the ceiling is basically all about insulating the rim joists.
-This some of the easiest but more effective insulation work you can do for your whole home.
+Insulating and heating an unfinished basement ceiling is all about insulating the rim joists.
+Insulating the rim joists is some of the easiest and most effective insulation work you can do for your whole home.

 Not sure what a rim joist is?
-They are the edge panels of your basement’s ceiling.
+In short, they’re the edge panels of your basement’s ceiling.

-If you want to go all the way, you can go ahead and apply insulation to the full ceiling.
-This act to seperate your basement from the rest of your home – meaning your floors won’t feel as cold.
-However, it will also limit any warmth that rises up from the basement, if you heat it.
+If you want to go all the way, you can apply insulation to the full ceiling to separate your basement from the rest of your home – which will also result in your floors not feeling as cold.

 Looking for some quick fixes?
-Pick up a thermal camera (or just a lit candle) and explore the basement.
-Seek out extra cold patches, and do some ‘quick fixes’ – ideally with insulating spray.
-While quite rudimentary, patching up areas of excess cold can go a long way in improving overall warmth.
+Pick up a thermal camera (or just a light candle) and explore the basement.
+Seek out freezing patches, and do some ‘quick fixes’ – ideally with insulating spray foam.
+While quite rudimentary, patching up areas of excess cold can go a long way in heating an unfinished basement.

 How to Efficiently Heat an Unfinished Basement

 You’ve got a few different ways to heat an unfinished basement.
 As much as I’ve gone on about insulation, that’s actually the first option!
-If you insulate well enough, you may find that the natural heat is then enough to make your basement and rest of your house habitable.
+If you insulate well enough, you’ll find that the natural heat is more than enough to make your basement and the rest of your house habitable.

-If you do a miniature insulation project, don’t immediately go spend your money on a heater.
-Give it a few days, and see what difference the insulation makes.
-If you’re still cold, then consider..
+If you do a miniature insulation project, don’t immediately spend your money on a heater.
+Wait a few days, and see what difference the insulation makes.
+If you’re still cold, consider alternate options.

 Modifying your HVAC

-The easiest option, and my forté, are space heaters.
-These are the easiest hassle-free way to instantly heat your basement and enjoy a warmer home.
-There’s tons of options out there, so I just want to give you a quick run-through of the different types.
+In my opinion, space heaters are the easiest hassle-free way to heat your basement and enjoy a warmer home instantly.
+There are many options out there, so I want to mention some of the different types available on the market.

 Oil-filled heaters are the best option in terms of long-lasting heat.

-They do take a while to heat up, but then they’re excellent at maintaining that heat.
-Normally this is done with an ‘eco’ mode, which uses minimal power to maintain the heat.
+Such heaters take a while to heat up, but then they’re excellent at maintaining that heat.
+Normally heat preservation is done with an ‘eco’ mode, which uses minimal power to maintain the heat.

-Once warm they essentially act like a standard electric space heater.
+Once warm oil-filled heaters essentially act like a standard electric space heater.
 Just using much less power.
 In my opinion, oil-filled heaters are ideal for basements due to their cheap, long-lasting heat.

-Their controls are also so easy to use.
+The controls are also so easy to use.
 The model that I recommend (above), is packed full of digital settings.
-You can set your ideal temperature on the thermostat – and then, most importantly you can set a timer to switch off.
+You can set your ideal temperature on the thermostat – and then, most importantly, you can set a timer to switch it off.

 Using a timer will save you so much hassle of going down to the basement and turning off the heater later.

 Plus, the modern controls make models like the above super easy to use.
-That model’s also got a fantastic design, includes a remote control for easy of use, and is the generally the best oil heater I’ve found.
+That model’s also got a fantastic design, includes a remote control for ease of use, and is generally the best oil heater I’ve found.

 Want to see more oil-filled heater options?
-Click to see my full guide to the best models for large space (like basements!).
+Click to see my full guide to the best models for large spaces (like basements!).

 In terms of cheap-to-run heat, infrared is the best option.
 Hands-down.

-Infrared works by heating objects, not the air.
-Because of the way they work, they need less electricity to provide the same amount of heat.
+Infrared works by heating objects, not the air, and because of the way they work, they need less electricity to provide the same amount of heat.

-They’re also perfect for drafty basements.
-Since they heat objects and not the air, all the heat isn’t gone the second a cold draft blows in.
+Infrared heaters are also perfect for drafty basements since they heat objects and not the air.
+When turned off, all the heat isn’t gone the second a cold draft blows in.

-The main downside of these heaters is you can’t set a target temperature.
+The main downside of infrared heaters is you can’t set a target temperature.
 In a basement, though?
 Not that big of a deal!
-Especially if you’re just looking to heat up the rest of the home.
+Especially if you’re looking to heat up the rest of the home.

-If you’re going to be spending time in your basement, infrared could be a great choice.
+If you’re going to be spending time in your basement, infrared is a great choice.

-For overall heat I’d recommend a quality tower model like the one pictured above.
-You can also get fantastic heaters in the form of wall panels, wall heaters, or even targetted floor heaters!
+For overall heating, I’d recommend a quality tower model like the one pictured above.
+You can also get fantastic heaters in the form of wall panels, wall heaters, or even targeted floor heaters!

 Want to see more infrared heater options?
 They’re covered in my ‘Cheapest Electric Heater to Run‘ guide!